Esri/TRIRIGA-Indoors-FME-ETL/README.md

   1. Open ArcGIS Pro with user license of ArcGIS Pro Advanced and the Data Interoperability Extension
   2. Create a project, optionally creating a default map.
   3. In Windows Explorer, add the TRIRIGA to Indoors Spatial ETL Tools and Resources zip file to the project folder.
+  4. Download the ETL tool workbench templates
+     1. Create TRIRIGA To Indoors Field Mapping Template
+        1. Go to FME Hub and download "???"
+     2. Import TRIRIGA To Indoors
+        1. Go to FME Hub and download "[TRIRIGAtoArcGISIndoors](https://hub.safe.com/publishers/safe-lab/templates/tririgatoarcgisindoors)"
+  5. Convert each ETL tool workbench template (.fmwt) to a workbench (.fmw).
+Do this for each file.
+     1. Open ArcGIS Pro, go to the Analysis menu, Workflows section, Data Interop submenu, Workbench item
+     2. After the Data Interoperability Extension loads, open the workbench template (.fmwt file) and immediately save as a workbench (.fmw) file with the same name.
-  4. Add to the Pro project the toolbox containing the ETL tools
+  6. In the Pro project, create a new toolbox to contain the ETL tools.
-     1. In the Catalog pane, in the Project tab, right-click on Toolboxes and choose "Add Toolbox".
+     1. Confirm these steps: In the Catalog pane, in the Project tab, right-click on Toolboxes and choose "New Toolbox".
+Name is something like "TRIRIGA to Indoors".
-     2. Locate the toolbox in the project folder, then click "OK".
+  7. In the Pro project, create a spatial ETL tool for each workbench.
+For each workbench:
+     1. Right-click on the new toolbox you created in the previous step, then choose New, Spatial ETL Tool.
+Fill in the fields below.
+        1. Name: (name each workbench as we have, but without spaces, i.e., "CreateTRIRIGAToIndoorsFieldMappingTemplate" or "ImportTRIRIGAToIndoors")
+        2. Label: (name each workbench as we have, i.e., "Create TRIRIGA To Indoors Field Mapping Template" or "Import TRIRIGA To Indoors")
+        3. Workspace: (pick the .fmw file)
+        4. Options:
+           1. Import FMW: checked
+           2. Store tool with relative path: n/a
+  8. When you are finished, you should have a toolbox that looks like this:

 Note: _Maya/Tom prefer alternative to above to manually create the toolbox
     and add the spatial ETL tools found on FME Hub._